KILTprotocol/docs/docs/participate/01_staking/01_become_a_collator/03_setup_node.md

   ]}>
 <TabItem value="Binary">

-In order to build the KILT full node executable, you need to have [rustup and Rust installed](https://www.rust-lang.org/tools/install) and the `wasm32-unknown-unknown` target for this toolchain installed.
+In order to build the KILT full node executable, you need to have [rustup and Rust installed](https://www.rust-lang.org/tools/install).

 After cloning the repository, you can build the executable by running the `cargo build` command below from the root directory.

 ```bash